scriptPilot/app-framework/README-14.md

    ```

 3. Run `npm install` to install App Framework and setup the project folder
-4. Run `npm run dev` to start the Demo App at localhost:8080
+4. Run `npm run dev` to run your application at localhost:8080
 5. Read our [Documentation](DOCUMENTATION.md)